Frequently Asked Questions

 How do I know if my rug needs cleaning?

-When a rug still looks soiled after vacuuming, it’s probably time to have it cleaned.
+If a rug still looks soiled after vacuuming, it’s probably time to have it cleaned.
 Try this test: Blot the nap of your rug in an inconspicuous spot with a damp white cloth.
-Let the cloth dry flat to see what was transferred from your rug.
-If the cloth is soiled, your rug would benefit from a cleaning.
+Let the cloth dry, and check to see if soil was transferred from your rug.
+If the is a spot on the cloth, your rug will benefit from cleaning.

 How often should rugs be cleaned?

-It depends mostly on how much use the rugs get.
-Rugs in entries, hallways, kitchens and eating areas may need cleaning every six months.
-In lower traffic areas rugs may only need cleaning every three or four years.
+It depends on how much use the rugs get.
+Rugs in entries, kitchens and eating areas may need cleaning every six months.
+In lower traffic areas every three or four years is probably enough.
 Light colored rugs, or ones made from less soil resistant fibers such as art silk or ‘Bamboo’ silk, may require more frequent cleaning.

 Can rugs really be washed?